Addhithya/Sign-Language-Translation/README.md

 <h2 align=center>Role of oneAPI DNN</h2>
-In this project we used large amount of dataset so normally it's take long time process.
+In this project we used large amount of dataset so normally it takes long time to process.

-I choosed OneAPI DNN it's have optimized library and Python OneAPI kernal.
-So, it's give acceleration my project and gives high accuracy output.
+I choosed OneAPI DNN as it has optimized library and Python OneAPI kernal.
+So, it gives acceleration to my project and gives high accuracy output.

 <p align="center">
   <img src=https://openbenchmarking.org/logos/pts_onednn.png alt="Image Description">